How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 Quick Summary: What is Prop 13 California?

-California Prop 58 Has Been Largely Eliminated by Prop 19
+California Prop 58 Has Been Mostly Eliminated by Prop 19

-That simple formula has been modified in important ways over the years, including the 1986 Proposition 58, which excluded transfers from parents to children from reassessment, and also excluded the first $1 million of assessed value for any type of property transferred to children—including commercial and industrial properties—not just the family home.
+That simple formula has been modified in important ways over the years, including the 1986 Proposition 58, which excluded transfers from parents to children from reassessment.
+It also excluded the first $1 million of assessed value for any type of property transferred to children—including commercial and industrial properties—not just the family home.

 Parents could then pass on their tax breaks to their kids on their residence, of any value.
 For other properties that aren’t the residence, two parents could combine their assessment exclusions to equal $2 million in assessed value being transferred to the children – even though the property might be worth $10M or more.
 In certain cases, grandparents could also transfer Prop 13 caps to grandchildren.